Alec Benjamin: Life and career

 Benjamin's debut studio album These Two Windows was released on May 29, 2020.
 It peaked at number 8 on Billboards Top Album Sales chart.
 His second album, (Un)Commentary, followed on April 15, 2022.

-He occasionally records Mandarin versions of his songs, having been inspired by his dad who’s incorporated Chinese culture into his work as a medical doctor through acupuncture and eastern medicine.
+He occasionally records Mandarin versions of his songs, having been inspired by his father, who had incorporated Chinese culture into his work as a medical doctor through acupuncture and eastern medicine.
 He collaborated with popular Chinese actress Zhao Lusi on a Mandarin version of "Water Fountain".

-As of 2025, Alec Benjamin's monthly listeners are estimated to be around 12,992,615 listeners.
+As of November 2025, Benjamin's total of monthly listeners was estimated to average 12,992,615.
 Alec Benjamin’s net worth is estimated to be around $4 million.

 Influences

 Benjamin has cited influences such as Eminem, John Mayer, Jason Mraz, Paul Simon, Joe Venneri and Chris Martin of Coldplay.
 He has also expressed admiration for Kendrick Lamar and classic singer-songwriters such as Joni Mitchell, Leonard Cohen, Carole King, and Jackson Browne.